-If you received anesthesia, you should not drive for the first 24 hours after your surgery.
-You want to be sure all of the anesthesia is out of your system.
+If you received sedating medications, you should not drive for the first 24 hours after your surgery.
 Luckily, you can get back to driving sooner without the use of narcotics.
 If you do receive any narcotics, you should not drive.